 After performing the emergency C-section, the doctors took baby Jennifer to an incubator to be stabilized.
 The umbilical cord had wrapped four times around her neck, a sight the doctors had never seen, and the slow beating of Jennifer’s heart signaled that her heartbeat would stop unless quick action was taken.

-Jennifer was transported to Miami Children’s Hospital’s Neonatal Intensive Care Unit, where F. Amed Soliz, MD, neonatologist and Head of the NICU; Pablo Valencia, MD, neonatologist; and their team of nurses immediately went to work saving Jennifer’s life.
+Jennifer was transported to Nicklaus Children's Hospital, formerly Miami Children's Hospital’s Neonatal Intensive Care Unit, where F. Amed Soliz, MD, neonatologist and Head of the NICU; Pablo Valencia, MD, neonatologist; and their team of nurses immediately went to work saving Jennifer’s life.

 “We’d never seen such a small, underweight baby,” says Dr. Soliz.
-“Fortunately, Miami Children’s has the staff and technology to care for this kind of delicate situation.”
+“Fortunately, Nicklaus Children's has the staff and technology to care for this kind of delicate situation.”

 Finally, after spending her first four months of life in a hospital, Jennifer went home at barely four pounds— two days before Christmas.
 Who could ask for a better Christmas present?